cnumr/ecoindex_reference/README.md

 # Ecoindex reference

-This project provides a json file that aggregate reference data for the EcoIndex population.
+This project provides a json file that aggregate reference data for the EcoIndex computation.

 It is based on the work of the association [GreenIT](https://www.greenit.fr/)